julienbrasseur/llm-hallucination-detector/report/technical_report.md

 #### 5.1.
 Key Findings

-Our results indicate that *hallucination-related signals are present and extractable from the model's internal representations*.
-The consistent 91% AUC across all configurations demonstrates that hallucination-relevant information is encoded in the model's internal representations and can be retrieved using lightweight probes.
-This finding supports the hypothesis that the model maintains, at least implicitly, some representation of the reliability of its own outputs.
+Our results confirm that *hallucination-related signals are present and extractable from the model's internal representations*, consistent with prior work.
+The consistent 91% AUC across configurations demonstrates that this information can be retrieved using lightweight probes, without requiring external knowledge bases or additional inference passes.

 Equally notable is that *these signals seem to be "localized", not distributed*.
 Indeed, performance does not improve with additional layers: the hallucination-related signal appears concentrated in specific mid-layers (particularly layer 16) rather than spread across the network.
 This concentration has practical implications: a single layer's activations suffice for detection, minimizing extraction overhead.

 Moreover, attention features - both per-head statistics and MHA outputs - added no value beyond what FFN activations already provided.
 The discriminative information appears to reside primarily in the feed-forward pathway, suggesting that attention patterns, at least as summarized by our chosen statistics, do not capture complementary hallucination-relevant signals.

 Finally, all configurations converge to similar performance bounds: approximately 75% F1, 83-84% accuracy, and 91% AUC.
-This ceiling may reflect fundamental limits to what can be extracted via mean-pooled representations, noise in the dataset labels, or both.
+These results are comparable to prior work (Azaria & Mitchell report 71-83% accuracy; Ji et al. report 84.32%), suggesting we are approaching the practical ceiling for this general approach.
+This ceiling may reflect fundamental limits of mean-pooled representations, noise in dataset labels, or inherent ambiguity in what constitutes a "hallucination".

 #### 5.2.
 Limitations and Future Directions